saltstack/salt-ext-modules-vmware/docs/architecture/20210901-build-test-deployment-pipeline.rst

 Any failure here MUST be addressed before the PR may be merged.
 The entire unit test suite must be green before the PR is merged.
-Merging also requires that the main branch tests are green.
-Otherwise, PRs should not be merged (unless of course they're fixing the full test suite)
+Merging also requires that the full main branch tests are green.
+Otherwise, PRs should not be merged (unless of course they're fixing the full test suite).

+**On Murphy**: We may run out of time on our runners, or they may otherwise crash and burn.
+Whatever runners we're using should be able to be restarted and re-run the PR checks.
+The input here is a particular revision, and the output will be code merged to the `main` branch.

 Integration (Post-Merge) Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because the unit test suite is very narrow - isolating against many of the extension module dependencies - we want more broad, comprehensive tests.
-While the unit tests will trust that things work as expected, the integration tests will verify that things work as expected.
-Correctly running integration tests will give us confidence that the assumptions made in the unit test suite are safe assumptions.
+While the unit tests will *trust* that things work as expected, the integration tests will *verify* that things work as expected. *Correctly running integration tests will give us confidence that the assumptions made in the unit test suite are safe assumptions.*

-Integration tests should not only run against the current/latest merge to master with the specified dependencies, but they should also run against the newest versions of as many dependencies as possible.
+Integration tests should not only run against the current/latest merge to main with the specified dependencies, but they should also run against the newest versions of as many dependencies as possible.
 Running against several different versions of Salt (including the latest code in git) and other dependencies will ensure that as APIs change that we learn of it sooner rather than later, and can anticipate breaking changes rather than react to them.

-Both the unit and integration tests in the pipeline environment should build the module, intall it, and run the tests against the installed version.
-This will help ensure that any potential packaging issues are caught earlier rather than later.
+Like unit test section of the pipeline, the integration test (which should also run the unit tests) should build the module and install it.
+The tests should be ran against the installed package version.
+This process will help detect potential packaging issues earlier rather than later.

-The artifact of successful integration tests will be a .whl package of the library.
-For nightly builds, these pre-release pacakges should be kept for 30 days minimum, and at least the last 30 builds.
-For instance, if 20 builds happened across 2 months then all 20 builds would be kept.
-If 10 more builds happened the next month, all 30 builds would be kept, despite some of them being over 30 days old.
-With each subsequent build, however, the oldest build would be removed.
-Or alternatively, if 40 builds happened within 29 days, all 40 builds would be kept.
-On day 31, the first 10 builds could be deleted.
+Failures in the integration test run are considered an **EMERGENCY**.
+No code should be merged, besides fixes for the tests, until the integration tests are running successfully again.
+It would be a good idea for integration test failures to automatically create an issue in GitHub, or re-open an existing issue that corresponds to the same test, to help identify flaky integration tests.
+Integration test failures should also have a corresponding unit test that produces the same behavior by mocking out the conditions that caused the integration test failure -- this will ensure that regressions aren't re-introduced, as well as allow failure detection in the fast-running unit test suite.

+On a successful pass through the integration tests, the result will be a ``.whl`` package of the library, as well as the documentation.
+These artifacts should be kept for the last 30 days and the last 30 builds, minimum.
+In other words, if we built 2x per day for 30 days we would keep the last 60 builds.
+Alternatively, if we built ever other day for 60 days, we would keep the last 30 days, even though 15 of them would be more than 30 days old.

+These old artifacts will be useful if we need to go back and detect issues in our build process, or other uncommon problems.
+30 days/30 builds is an arbitrary number - we could store more artifacts if it doesn't make much of an impact.

-All of these artifacts should be made public - perhaps via pypi or GitHub.
+All of these artifacts should be made public - perhaps via PyPI or GitHub.
 PyPI would be easy, but we would be increasing the load on PyPI - if we did that we should investigate helping to fund PyPI.

-A test failure here *is* an **EMERGENCY**.
-Failures here should be treated with the utmost importance.
-Failures here should lead to the creation of a new unit test that exhibits the same failure that halted the integration test so that behavior can be accounted for in the module code.
-It would be a good idea for failures in this step to automatically create a GitHub issue based on the test name, or re-open an existing test failure issue.
-That would allow flaky integration tests to be identified and either flakiness addressed or tests completely removed.

 Because these tests run against private cloud infrastructure, they must be designed to take advantage of config files that can be provided either at a relative location or a configurable location in the filesystem.
 That allows the CI pipeline the ability to provide connection secrets in a way that is unlikely to leak in any test logging.

+**On Murphy:** Integration tests, being closer to real-world use, can fail for any number of reasons.
+There can be some breakage with the network.
+DNS issues.
+The underlying system configuration could fail.
+GitHub could fall over.
+We should work to anticipate these problems and avoid them ahead of time, but if we are unable to, we should address them as they arise.
+Since the input of this step is the code at the main branch, this step should not be considered successful until the release artifacts for that particular commit on ``main`` have been uploaded to the correct location.

 Tagging and Release
 ^^^^^^^^^^^^^^^^^^^